Skip to main content

 3. Apply mandatory Podman Desktop metadata on the OCI image:

-LABEL org.opencontainers.image.title="My first extension" \
+LABEL org.opencontainers.image.title="My extension" \

 org.opencontainers.image.description="Example of extension" \